Code-Institute-Submissions/the-shamans-cat/README.md

     *   A Privacy Policy button - when clicked opens a modal to clarify matters legally regarding the electronic storage of personal details.
     *   Copyright for protection of business data.

- * **Back-to-Top**    This anchor is in the form of a purple arrow with text **Back-to-Top** beneath it.
+ * **Back-to-Top**  -  This anchor is in the form of a purple arrow with text **Back-to-Top** beneath it.
 It appears towards the bottom of each page on the right-hand-side.
 When clicked it allows the user to go to the top of the current page.
 It changes name to **Top** on smaller devices, so that it takes up less screen space.

-* **Favicon** * Provides continuation of cat branding to identify this site's webpages in browser tabs.
+* **Favicon** - Provides continuation of cat/jaguar branding to identify this site's webpages in browser tabs.
 ___
-### **Features on individual Pages**
+### **Existing Features on individual Pages**
 #### Home page

 * Hero Image of a Peruvian sacred mountain - Salkantay.